By Atim Bamgbose

 Not Elisha, for he prayed, and said, “LORD, I pray thee, open his eyes, that he may see.
 And the LORD opened the eyes of the young man; and he saw: and, behold, the mountain was full of horses and chariots of fire round about Elisha.”

 10. Scurvy.
 In the natural this is caused by a lack of vitamin C in the diet.
 Without it the body is weak and breaks down, making it sickly.
 It is important that the gospel we minister is balanced.
 No over labouring of some truths and neglecting others.
 God wants us to minister the full gospel.
 Unfortunately, what we see today is the gospel of prosperity – no holiness, no consecration, no true or acceptable sacrifice upon the altar.
-What we see and hear is a gospel that gratifies the worship of mammon.
+What we see and hear is a gospel that gratifies the worship of mammon or self-promotion.

 11. Scabs.
 The priest of God must not exhibit odious behaviour.
 In the natural, this speaks of a skin condition such as psoriasis and eczema.
 It is an internal problem that stems from the immune system, which breaks out.